 - Incomplete authentication processes which fail to properly identify users or allow users to spoof identities after passing initial authentication

 What can be done

-Authorization processes should be run through remote servers rather than local inputs.
+To tackle this OWASP mobile threat, authorization processes should be run through remote servers rather than local inputs.
 Allowing high levels of permissions through the mobile device can act as a backdoor to expose remote databases.